wp-plugins/custom-facebook-feed/README.txt

 = Can I show photos and videos in my feed? =

 This plugin only allows you to display text updates from your feed.
 To display photos and videos in your feed you need to upgrade to the PRO version of the plugin.
-Try out a demo of the PRO version on the [Custom Facebook Feed website](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the PRO version [here](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO")
+Try out a demo of the PRO version on the [Custom Facebook Feed website](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the PRO version [here](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").

+= Is the content of my feed crawlable by search engines? =

+It sure is.
+Unlike other Facebook plugins which use iframes to embed your feed into your page once it’s loaded, the Custom Facebook Feed uses PHP to embed your feed content directly into your page.
+This adds dynamic, search engine crawlable content to your site.

+= Can I prevent my comments on posts from displaying in the feed? =

+Yep.
+Comments will show up if you use the Access Token from an account which has adminstrative rights to your page (such as an owner or administrator).
+To prevent your comments showing up you need to sign up for a new Facebook account which is not associated with your page, register as a developer with this new account, and then use that Access Token to display your feed.

 == Screenshots ==